blueseph/mise/docs/middleware.md

 # Middleware

-Mise supports middleware that fire right as before update is going to occur.
+Mise supports middleware that fire right before an update is going to occur.
 Mise supports Express/Koa/Redux style middleware where each composable and pure.

 ```js
 const logger = previous => action => next => (data) => {